codeforcesContests/RatingAfterRounds_0/README.md

 # RatingAfterRounds_0
-User rating for Codeforces' contests with id &lt; 1000
+User rating for Codeforces' contests with id &lt;= 500